VivusHub/Vivus/share/twitter/README.md

 $content = $connection->get("account/verify_credentials");
     $status = $connection->post("statuses/update", $tweetData);
 ```
-# Congrats
-Congratulations you've successfully implemented the twitter API to your code.
-If you are running into problems feel free to email
-dev@checkmateconcevoir.com or better yet you can make use of the checkmateconcevoir.com/vivus/ platform to send and schedule tweets.

 # Hello Checkmate Vivus
 Here at Checkmate Concevoir we've done the heavy duty so you can focus on your business.
-You can send tweets or schedule tweets for later using our API.
-To do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings) and request your API token.
-You'll need this to make request, to send tweets
+You can send or schedule tweets for later using our API, to do this connect your twitter to [Checkmate Vivus](https://www.checkmateconcevoir.com/vivus/interface/settings) and request your API token.
+Once done, write the code in your file.

 ```
 $url = 'https://www.checkmateconcevoir.com/vivus/interface/API/public/share';